umccr/agha-data-validation-pipeline/README.md

 ```

 Make sure to set up aws profile by `export AWS_PROFILE=${PROFIE_NAME}` or add `--porfile=${PROFIE_NAME}` flag

-The app have three stacks:
+The app has three stacks:

 - **AGHADynamoDBStack** - The stack for dynamodb table only.
-Need to be defined once and is seperated from all other
+Need to be defined once and is separated from all other
   stacks.
 - **AGHAValidationCodePipeline** - The stack for the self-update codepipeline and will listen to GitHub commit event.
 - **AGHAValidationCodePipeline/AGHAValidationPipelineStage/agha-gdr-validation-pipeline** - The application stack where